 In areas where the groundwater is vulnerable to nitrate contamination, following nitrogen fertilizer best management practices (BMPs) may not be enough to reduce the amount of nitrate leaching into groundwater to meet water quality goals.
 In these cases, the MDA encourages farmers to consider practices and activities that go beyond traditional nitrogen fertilizer BMPs.
+These are referred to as Alternative Management Tools (AMTs).
 In many cases these practices are developed and used by farmers and implemented in ways that are relevant for local conditions and opportunities.
 The MDA will work with the local agricultural community to encourage and incentivize their use.
 The MDA will also continue to work toward providing technical and financial resources regarding the effectiveness of these alternatives.

 Below is a list of practice examples arranged by general categories.
 It is not intended to be an all-inclusive list, but rather to provide examples of activities the MDA may consider as alternative practices.
 There may be other practices that MDA would consider on a case-by-case basis.